 The Metropolitan Transportation System (MTS) in Chittenden County is a multimodal network that consists of highways, transit services, traffic signal systems, rail lines and stations, walk/bike facilities, park-and-ride facilities, the Burlington International Airport, and other intermodal facilities critical to the movement of people and goods in the region.
 It is also the system eligible for federal transportation funding investment.
-Error!
-Reference source not found.
-Property depicts the existing Chittenden County MTS.
+Map ?? depicts the existing Chittenden County MTS.